YaoXingbo/RSNA/README.md

-# RSNA
+# StableAgriNav
-Robust and Safe Navigation in Agriculture: Integrating Stable Feature-Based Localization and Visual-Inertial-LiDAR Obstacle Segmentation
+Adaptive Navigation in Unstructured Agriculture Using Stable Feature Localization and Multi-Sensor Obstacle Detection

 # Code and Dataset
 Code and dataset will be released soon after the paper is published.